Halliwell F.C.: Professionalism

-1887-88 FA Cup
+1887–88 FA Cup

-Halliwell's FA Cup run in 1887-88 involved two protests, one against the club, and one which did not involve the club at all, but could have affected it.
+Halliwell's FA Cup run in 1887–88 involved two protests, one against the club, and one which did not involve the club at all, but could have affected it.

-Halliwell beat Liverpool Stanley in the first round, going in at half-time 1-0 down, but a tactical switch for the second half - left-winger Weir swapping places with centre-forward Mullin, which forced Stanley to withdraw midfielder Goodall to cover him - saw Halliwell rattle in five without reply.
+Halliwell beat Liverpool Stanley in the first round, going in at half-time 1–0 down, but a tactical switch for the second half - left-winger Weir swapping places with centre-forward Mullin, which forced Stanley to withdraw midfielder Goodall to cover him - saw Halliwell rattle in five without reply.
 In the second round, the club easily beat Astley Bridge.
 The Bridgeites protested that Halliwell's Hewitson was not qualified to play for Halliwell.
 Halliwell attended the hearing with Hewitson's birth certificate, the FA dismissed the protest, and ordered Astley Bridge to pay 2 guineas and Halliwell's expenses.

 In the third round, the club was drawn to play Preston North End.
 Preston had beaten Everton in the second round.
 However, Bolton Wanderers, who had lost to Everton in the first round, had protested about Everton's players.
 The FA permitted Everton to play in the second round despite the protest.
 Preston duly beat Halliwell in the third round, but the Bolton protest was then upheld, retrospectively disqualifying Everton from the first round and making Preston's second round win over Everton null and void.
 Technically, this meant that the Preston-Halliwell tie was also a nullity, and the FA sent a telegram to Deepdale before the match stating that the game should be a friendly, but Sudell of Preston arranged with the FA that the match should still stand as a Cup tie, with Preston willing to play Bolton Wanderers should the Bolton protest be upheld.
-Given Halliwell had lost 10-1 to Preston in a friendly shortly before the tie, there was no protest from Halliwell as to this arrangement.
+Given Halliwell had lost 10–1 to Preston in a friendly shortly before the tie, there was no protest from Halliwell as to this arrangement.
+Preston duly beat Halliwell 4–0 before beating Wanderers, and going on to the final.